kelsey-sorrels/roguelike-tutorial-2018/lessons/week04.md

 So it seems easy to change how we pick the `move_target` value.
-We'll just make a path, throw in a double check that the 0th index is our current spot (which is _I think_ how the paths we get pack work), and then pick the 1st index to move to.
+We'll just make a path, throw in a double check that the 0th index is our current spot (which is _I think_ how the paths we get back work), and then pick the 1st index to move to.

 ```rust